sst/sst/www/docs/console.md

    - You can also save event payloads to your workspace.
    - For your local [`sst dev`](live-lambda-development.md) stage, the logs will be streamed in real-time from your local machine.

-4. It'll be a paid service with a free tier

-   - You'll be able to view local logs and stages for free.
-   - But viewing and searching for production logs will be a paid feature.
-   - We'll release pricing details shortly.
-But it'll:
-     - Have a free tier.
-     - Be based on how often your functions are invoked.

 4. It doesn't support all the features of the [Old Console](#old-console)

    - We are starting with just functions and logs for now.
 We might add the other [Explorers](#explorers) in the future.